 Operating Leases.
 The District is committed under various noncancelable leases for office equipment and school buses.
 The leases are operating leases with no contingent lease payments.
 The equipment may be purchased at the end of the lease for fair market value.
-For the year ended June 30, 2019, rental expenditures were \$250,877.
+For the year ended June 30, 2020, rental expenditures were \$235,751.
+The District entered into an agreement in June 2020 to rent office equipment with the fees charged based on usage instead of a flat monthly fee.
+The future payments for the office equipment are not in the table below because the amounts cannot be determined.
 Future minimum lease payments are as follows:

 YEAR ENDED JUNE 30, AMOUNT

-2020 \$ 208,620

-2021 14,350
+2021 \$ 204,839

+2022 190,200

+2023 171,607

-\$ 222,970
+\$ 566,646